-If your youngster just had an ice cream sundae, you could probably guess that his blood sugar is high.
+If your youngster just had an ice cream sundae, you could probably guess that their blood sugar is high.
 You might be right.
-But if he's healthy, his levels will quickly get back to normal.
+But if they're healthy, their levels will quickly get back to normal.
 So that kind of spike isn't really a problem.

-If his blood sugar levels stay up no matter what he has to eat, that's cause for concern.
+If their blood sugar levels stay up no matter what they have to eat, that's cause for concern.
 It could signal diabetes.

 Tip-offs that your child's blood sugar level may be too high include:

-Constant trips to the bathroom: If it seems like he has to pee all the time, it might be because his body is trying to flush out extra glucose.
+Constant trips to the bathroom: If it seems like they have to pee all the time, it might be because their body is trying to flush out extra glucose.

-Extreme thirst: If your youngster is peeing a lot, he's losing a lot of fluids.
-He may try to get them back by drinking more than usual.
+Extreme thirst: If your youngster is peeing a lot, they're losing a lot of fluids.
+They may try to get them back by drinking more than usual.